Neil Guppy

 Canada’s Ongoing Gender Equity Revolution: An Analytic History, manuscript under review

-“Teaching and Learning in the Aftermath of the COVID-19 Pandemic” with K. Lyon and D. Verpoorten, working paper.
+“Teaching and Learning in the Aftermath of the COVID-19 Pandemic” with K. Lyon and D. Verpoorten, under review.

 Guppy, Neil (2025) “Wealth Inequality” in G. Ritzer and C. Rojek (eds.)
 The Wiley Blackwell Encyclopedia of Sociology, 2nd edition, John Wiley & Sons.